SAP/fosstars-rating-core/docs/oss/security/apache/cordova-plugin-console.md

           Sub-score:....Dependency testing
           Importance:...High (weight 1.00 out of 1.00)
-          Value:........0.00  out of 10.00
+          Value:........6.00  out of 10.00
           Confidence:...10.00 out of 10.00
           Based on:...5 features:
               A set of package managers:..............................NPM, YARN
               A set of programming languages:.........................CPP, C_SHARP, JAVASCRIPT, OTHER Does it scan for vulnerable dependencies?...............No
               Does it use Dependabot?.................................No
-              Does it use GitHub as the main development platform?....No
+              Does it use GitHub as the main development platform?....Yes

           Sub-score:....Memory-safety testing
           Importance:...High (weight 1.00 out of 1.00)